dmccreary/moving-rainbow/docs/challenges.md

 3. Speaker
 4. Interrupt Service Routines
 5. A USB Current Meter
+6. A Light Sensor (photoresistor)
-6. An OLED display
+7. An OLED display
-7. A Wireless Controller
+8. A Wireless Controller

 ### Create Functions for Five Patterns

 ### Create a Mode Variable for Switching the Patterns

 ### Use a Button to Change a Pattern Mode

+### Night Light

+Add a [photoresistor](https://www.coderdojotc.org/micropython/sensors/02-photosensor/) that will turn the LED strip on when it is dark in the room.

 ### Use Potentiometers to Change Speed